deskskeleton/YouTube-GenderGap-Investigation/README.md

-# bagofbones
-project repository for deskskeleton(Stephen).
-Primarily for Odin Project submissions, but we'll see where it goes.
+# YouTube Gender Gap Investigation: Beauty YouTuber Analysis
+#   Project repository for deskskeleton(Stephen), NAME, NAME, and NAME for the purpose of our undergraduate Data Science Research Project.
+#   Write whatever else here.